 Students may choose to study abroad for a semester on a Maryville College Bilateral or ISEP Exchange or an ISEP-Direct program.
-Student can also choose to study abroad during the summer for 4-8 weeks, or for a January Term for 2-3 weeks.
+Students can also choose to study abroad during the summer for four to eight weeks, or for a January Term for two or three weeks.

-Through Maryville College study abroad programs you have access to over 100 study sites in Africa, Asia, Canada, Europe, Latin America, and the South Pacific.
+Through Maryville College study abroad programs you have access to more than 100 study sites in Africa, Asia, Canada, Europe, Latin America, and the South Pacific.

 In addition to studying abroad, students may choose to pursue a volunteer, internship or work abroad opportunity.

-Visit the Study Abroad Programs [link under Programs] website for more information on each of these types of programs.
+Visit the Study Abroad Programs website for more information on each of these types of programs.

 Yes, as long as you are participating in MC Study Abroad Programs (Direct Exchange or ISEP).
 Though you are abroad, you are still considered an MC student.
 You are thus eligible for financial aid if you qualify.
 With very early and careful planning, additional expenses for study abroad may be figured into the overall “cost of education” for financial aid purposes.
 In some cases, this may result in increased financial aid.
 NOTE: for the summer program in France, regular institutional funds are not available, but student loans are possible if you are eligible for loans as part of your financial aid package at MC.